-In this session we will discuss and explore the pitfalls to avoid, and share tips and tricks to support your work, or help you better support those delivering public engagement work in your teams.
+In this session speakers discussed and explored the pitfalls to avoid, and shared tips and tricks to support your work, or help you better support those delivering public engagement work in your teams.
 We’ll draw on the expertise and knowledge of highly experienced public engagement practitioners, particularly those with experience of working with under-represented groups and sharing marginalised stories.

 - Amy Todd - Co-founder of Dig Yourself public engagement agency / Learning and Engagement Manager for Sound City (Chair)

 - Banu Aydinoglugil - Programme Manager, Newington Green Meeting House